oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - Save the file and the changes you made

-- Run the following command to create the secrets:
+- Once you have made the changes above run the following command to create the secrets:
   -  `bash create-secrets.sh`